smythp/eloud/README.md

 Eloud works on Linux and OSX versions of Emacs and uses the espeak speech synthesizer as the backend.
 It's designed to respond to user input, so if you move a word, character, or sentence, Eloud will read that segment as you move.

+### MELPA install

+After installing Eloud from `package-list-packages`, add this line to your .emacs:

+    (require 'eloud)

+If you don't hear a voice after calling `M-x eloud-mode`, you need to manually set the path to the Espeak speech server.

+    (setq eloud-espeak-path "/usr/local/bin/espeak")

+See below for instructions on installing Espeak.

 ### Manual install

 #### 1. Install espeak